Creative Commons License 2023 Volume 10 Issue 1

 CONCLUSION

 Studies conducted on two groups of young rams identical in composition (12 individuals in each group) showed a positive effect of the drugs used on the quantitative and qualitative characteristics of sperm.
-For 50 days, the following drugs were added to the experimental group: a complex of iodine and amylodextrin together with feed, 1.5 ml of E-selenium intramuscularly, Aloe arborescens Milli extract with a solution of novocaine intramuscularly.
+For 50 days, the following drugs were added to the experimental group: a complex of iodine and amylodextrin together with feed, 1.5 ml of E-selenium intramuscularly, A. arborescens extract with a solution of novocaine intramuscularly.

 ACKNOWLEDGMENTS: The work was carried out under the Institute's research project number 20.80009.5107.20: "Managementul potențialului genetic ai a producțiilor animalelor de rasă reproduse ai exploit în condițiile pedoclimaterice ale Republicii Moldova".